-- Use a primer (if you have time, 2 coats are better than one).
+- Use a primer (if you have time, 2 primer coats are better than one to get a smooth finish).
 I like to use this Zinsser Bullseye.
-It is low odor and works well over oil paint.
+It is low odor and is a great choice to use over oil paint.

 Advantages of Latex Paint

-Latex paint has become more prevalent because there are lots of advantages to using it like:
+Latex paint has become more prevalent because there are lots of advantages to using it: